silvestrue/silvestru-it/contact.md

       I do love a good challenge).

-      (3) You hire me for my expertise.
+      (3) You team up with me for my expertise.
 It's OK to disagree, but you recognize that my **focus is on results ($$$)**, not to please some corporate Boba-Bola board arguing whether it's best to use a Vanilla Caucasian or a Gay, Black & Jewish & Gender Bifurcated person on their billboards.
     content_align: left
     form_position: right
     form_width: fifty